wp-plugins/spots/readme.txt

 = 1.0.1 =
 This version corrects the UI problems experienced by some users, and the repeated draft Spot creation bug when used with template tags for non-existent Spots.

+= 1.0.2 =
+This version corrects a bug with media upload buttons not associating the spot with its attachments on the widgets screen.